icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [Scout2](https://nccgroup.github.io/Scout2/) - Security tool that lets Amazon Web Services administrators assess their environment's security posture.
 * [SearchGiant](https://github.com/jadacyrus/searchgiant_cli) - Command-line utility to acquire forensic data from cloud services.
 * [Stenographer](https://github.com/google/stenographer) - Packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 It stores as much history as it possible, managing disk usage, and deleting when disk limits are hit.
 It's ideal for capturing the traffic just before and during an incident, without the need explicit need to store all of the network traffic.
-* [sqhunter](https://github.com/0x4d31/sqhunter) - Threat hunter based on osquery and Salt Open (SaltStack) that can issue ad-hoc or distributed queries without the need for osquery's tls plugin. sqhunter allows you to query open network sockets and check them against threat intelligence sources.
 * [traceroute-circl](https://github.com/CIRCL/traceroute-circl) - Extended traceroute to support the activities of CSIRT (or CERT) operators.
 Usually CSIRT team have to handle incidents based on IP addresses received.
 Created by Computer Emergency Responce Center Luxembourg.
 * [X-Ray 2.0](https://www.raymond.cc/blog/xray/) - Windows utility (poorly maintained or no longer maintained) to submit virus samples to AV vendors.